LISNR/LNRSimpleNotifications/README.md

 2. Add the AudioToolbox framework to your project.
 3. Set "Defines Modules" to __Yes__ in your build settings.
 4. Import the LNRSimpleNotification module's Xcode-generated Swift header file in the classes you want to trigger and style your in-app notifications.
 The name of this header should be __#import \<LNRSimpleNotifications/LNRSimpleNotifications-Swift.h>__.
-5. (Optional) Style your notifications in the class managing your notificaton's initializer.
+5. (Optional) Style your notifications in the class managing your notification's initializer.

 ## Demo Project